tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/AdjacencySpec.md

 `source_node_set`
 </td>
 <td>
-A string, the name of the source node set.
+The name of the source node set.
 </td>
 </tr><tr>
 <td>
 `target_node_set`
 </td>
 <td>
-A string, the name of the target node set.
+The name of the target node set.
 </td>
 </tr><tr>
 <td>
 `index_spec`
 </td>
 <td>
-type spec for all index tensors.
-Its shape must be graph_shape
-+ [num_edges], where num_edges is the number of edges in each graph.
-If graph_shape.rank > 0 and num_edges has variable size, the spec should be an instance of tf.RaggedTensorSpec.
+type spec for source and target index tensors of shape `[*graph_shape, num_edges]`, where num_edges is the number of edges in each graph.
+If num_edges is not None or `graph_shape.rank = 0` the spec must be of `tf.TensorSpec` type and of `tf.RaggedTensorSpec` type otherwise.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">